nyudlts/dot-doc/preservation-media-lab-av-template.md

 ---

 #### NOTE:
-* When renaming creating a directory and naming content files within that directory,
+* When creating a directory and naming content files within that directory,
   **the beginning of the content filenames must match the directory name**. e.g.,
 ```